apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'The prescription is nature': How satellites can show us the healing effects of nature**
+**Eastern Cuba rocked by earthquake of magnitude 6.8**

-You can read more about it [here](https://www.livescience.com/health/the-prescription-is-nature-how-satellites-can-show-us-the-healing-effects-of-nature).
+You can read more about it [here](https://www.reuters.com/world/americas/eastern-cuba-rocked-by-earthquake-magnitude-68-2024-11-10/).

 ## Requirements
 - Python 3.8